Mainland, Lagos State, Nigeria

 Value ScoreHigh (Best $/Frame)Moderate (Entry-level 50-series)Premium (High Performance)

-So Which Should You Buy?
+Which GPU Should You Buy in 2026?

 Choose the RX 9070 XT if you can find it at or near MSRP, you’re gaming at 1440p or 4K, you want the most VRAM in this price bracket, and you don’t rely on Nvidia-exclusive software or DLSS.